MVCC operates on a rolling Admissions schedule.*

 MVCC is an open enrollment institution.
-Students who have obtained a high school diploma or graduate equivalency diploma (TASC/GED) will be accepted to the College.
-Open admissions does not guarantee acceptance to selective programs such as Business Administration, Computer Science, Engineering and certain Health Science programs.
+Students who have obtained a high school diploma or equivalency diploma (GED/TASC) will be accepted to the College; however, open admissions does not guarantee acceptance into certain programs, such as Business Administration, Computer Science, Engineering, and some Health Sciences programs.

 In addition to the admissions application, we will need an official, sealed copy of your high school transcripts or GED/TASC scores.
 If you have college credit you would like to transfer to MVCC, you must request an official transcript be sent from each college you have attended.